Sebastian-Inaba/INABA-Log/README.md

 ### Progress Updates

-- Added a filter wrapper component for the lists
+- Started working on some animations and home page took a while because i got sidetracked and tired to implement something useless for along time.

-- Next will be home page get components and then i will redo the deep dive and post page style.
+- Not finished style for home, i have deep dive highlight and five latest posts ready but no styling.

 #### Full Design Example (might not be final product)